S

 I hung up immediately.

 And then I walked from West 4th to 59th Street in the downpour, furious with myself for calling, for daring to be disappointed.
-Block after block, corner after corner, the deep well of hot tears mixed with the cool rain overhead.
-Both seemed endless.

-What a marvel it is to me that you’re back in my life.
+And what a marvel it is to me that you’re back in my life.
 Forgiven.

 Your eyes are still the loveliest blue I’ve ever seen, my sweet boy, and your heart is still the kindest I’ve ever known.
 I may likely always cringe when I think of how my own brokenness spilled over onto you.
 It was maybe the last thing you needed.
-But when we met again in our old spot, as we held each other tight, all I could think was, how could I not long for a place in this man’s heart?
+But when we met again in our old spot, as we held each other tight, all I could think was, how could I not long for a place in this beauty’s heart?

 You are glorious.
 I love you still and forever.
 Thank you for loving me back.

-Leave a Reply
+Leave a comment